ContributingFactor/MWPointTracker/README.md

 ![image](example.jpg)

 ## Installation
-MWPointTracker is in active development and is not yet available in the Chrome web store.
-Currently it can only be used by downloading this repo's contents and installing it in Chrome as an Unpacked Extension.
+MWPointTracker is now available [in the Chrome web store](https://chromewebstore.google.com/detail/cgehmglfpdcjmgngacemcabihfplgkki).

+If you would rather install it from GitHub you can download this repo's contents and installing it in Chrome as an Unpacked Extension.

 - Click the green `<> Code` button on this page and select `Download ZIP`.
 - Extract the downloaded zip file to your preferred location.